 The tour’s inaugural lecture was delivered in New York and its title—“The English Renaissance of Art”—refers not to the flowering of literature and culture in early modern England but to what Wilde claimed as “our romantic movement,” an open-ended aestheticist current of Romanticism that dispenses with Wordsworth and Coleridge and runs instead from Keats and Shelley through Walter Pater, Dante Rossetti, and himself.
 Most importantly, Wilde’s conception of “our romantic movement” does not have a terminus: it is available to any future artists who feel themselves hailed as one of “ours.”
 Wilde’s Romanticism is not confined to a historical period, nor is it bound to the most prominent themes of the period.
 For Wilde Romanticism is defined by its “most vital tendencies”: “the two most vital tendencies of the nineteenth century—the democratic and pantheistic tendency and the tendency to value life for the sake of art—found their most complete and perfect utterance in the poetry of Shelley and Keats, who to the blind eyes of their own time, seemed to be as wanderers in the wilderness, preachers of vague or unreal things” (259).
-With this assessment, Wilde is espousing a Paterian principle: literature and culture are valued precisely for their “most vital tendencies,” a vitality that exists in spite of “the blind eyes of their own time” For Wilde, “our romantic movement” is never what Raymond Williams calls the “the cultural dominant,” but always a subterranean “current” that is counter-hegemonic and, in ways that remain in need of elaboration, queer.
+With this assessment, Wilde is espousing a Paterian principle: literature and culture are valued precisely for their “most vital tendencies,” a vitality that exists in spite of “the blind eyes of their own time.”
+For Wilde, “our romantic movement” is never what Raymond Williams calls the “the cultural dominant,” but always a subterranean “current” that is counter-hegemonic and, in ways that remain in need of elaboration, queer.
 This is where we can find Bowie’s Romanticism and Romanticism’s Bowie, in these queer and oblique strategies which come about by way of a set of relays: Shelley and Keats, Pater and Wilde, Benjamin and Bowie.

 For Walter Benjamin, the truth of history was not its chronology or causality but precisely such a set of relays.
 His most compelling historical model was the stellar constellation, images beheld with connections that are less causal than affective: shared radiances, activated currencies, tokens bestowed.
 What registers as an event for Benjamin is not the historical occurrence, not the what that happened but the image [bild] projected from the past that may—or may not—be “caught” as it passes through the “sky of history,” most notably when we are presented with shifting constellations in the firmament at night.
 “The true image of the past flits by,” writes Benjamin in the fifth thesis: “the past can be seized as an image that flashes up at the moment of its recognizability, and is never seen again” (390).
 For the Benjamin of the theses, the truth of history is its status as an image: fragile, transient, fugitive.
 The Benjaminian historian is one who “ceases to tell the sequence of events like beads of a rosary” and resists the poverty of historicism’s directive to “establish a causal nexus” among consecutive events and its prescription to tell the past “as it really was” (397).
 For Benjamin, the truth of history is not its sequential narrative but its composition as images that coalesce in a constellation, connecting cultural phenomena that might be separated by epochs.
 The task of the cultural historian, according to Benjamin, is to seize those “flitting” images as they “flash” first by recognizing oneself as seized by them and then learning to behold the constellations these images form, often under disparate historical conditions.
 This is how I hope to position myself in order to seize and release—in other words, to redeem—the Bowie-image for the constellation we call Romanticism.